noncomputable/AgentMaps/index.md

 Once we load our HTML document, the simulation should begin and we can watch our agents moving about the neighborhood.

+For all the features of Agentmaps, look through the docs discussed in the next section.

-## Documentation
+# Documentation

 Documentation for all the necessary features for people who want to use AgentMaps is available at <https://noncomputable.github.io/AgentMaps/docs/index.html>.

 Documentation for people who want to contribute to AgentMaps or understand its internals is available here <https://noncomputable.github.io/AgentMaps/devdocs/index.html>.

-## Demos
+# Demos

+You can find a simple demo of AgentMaps, similar to the basic walkthrough, live [here](https://noncomputable.github.io/AgentMaps/demos/simple/simple.html).
 You can find a slightly more substantial demonstration of AgentMaps live [here](https://noncomputable.github.io/AgentMaps/demos/epidemic/epidemic.html).
-You can find the corresponding code under /demos/epidemic/ in the gh-pages branch [here](https://github.com/noncomputable/AgentMaps/tree/gh-pages/demos/epidemic).
+You can find the corresponding code under /demos in the gh-pages branch [here](https://github.com/noncomputable/AgentMaps/tree/gh-pages/demos).

 # Feature Wishlist